faheemgurkani/malaria-classification-and-interpretability-with-grad-cam/README.md

 # Malaria Classification and Interpretability with Grad-CAM
+### Resources:

-Link to the involved dataset is as follows: [Data](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)
+- Link to the involved dataset is as follows: [Data](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)